 This subject is an introduction to statistics and aims to develop an appreciation of the role of the statistical analysis at all stages of the decision making and problem solving process.
 To this end several case studies drawn from social and business areas will be used throughout the course.
 Statistical concepts and techniques are introduced in the context of real business problems.
 The principal approach of this subject is looking at information in order to solve business problems intelligently.
 Students will be introduced to basic statistical techniques and processes required in connection with collecting, analysing and interpreting quantitative data for making sound business decisions.

-HA1022 - Principles of Financial Markets
+HA1022 - Principles of Financial Management

 A stable financial system is critical for economic growth, and a working knowledge of the financial institutions, instruments and markets in this financial system is vital for any career in finance.
 The financial markets are the lifeblood of the economy and as such, this subject is both intriguing and interestingly real life!

 Management Accounting is concerned with contemporary business problems and issues and involves the internal generation, communication and interpretation of information for both operational and strategic decision-making purposes.
 Students will develop their ability to both diagnose and evaluate a situation, and analyse the techniques based on their implicit assumptions, their costs and benefits and their usefulness for decision making.